ingridpacheco/ingridpacheco/README.md

 <h2> My Studies 📚 </h2>

-🎓 Bachelor in Computer Science from UFRJ, Brazil
+🎓 Bachelor in Computer Science at UFRJ, Brazil

 📖 Currently persuing a Master in Computer Science at UFRJ, Brazil